 From the bright artwork of Santa Fe to the spiritual expressions of Native Americans, life in the Southwest is a feast to the senses, a vision of color and creativity, filled with stories and soulful tributes to nature.
 Among mesas and deserts, mountains and canyons, the landscape is a vibrant rainbow of color, the sky above it an arching expanse of pure blue.
 For those who call this place home, each day is a celebration of beauty and freedom and an adventure waiting to unfold.

 Like all fine jewelry, Carolyn Pollack Sterling Silver Jewelry should be handled carefully.
 Store jewelry in a plastic bag, dry and wrapped in tissue paper, when not being worn or displayed.
-Clean sterling silver with a silver polishing cloth when necessary, but never subject to chlorine, silver dips, chemical solutions or ultrasonic cleaners, as these substances can cause the natural gemstones to discolor.
+Clean sterling silver with a silver polishing cloth when necessary, but never subject to chlorine, silver dips, chemical solutions or ultrasonic cleaners, as these substances can cause the genuine gemstones to discolor.
 Never wear jewelry in a swimming pool.